dgerabagi/aiascent-dev/flattened_repo.md

 *   **Annotation:** The process of adding descriptive metadata (labels, tags, names) to raw data to make it machine-readable and provide clear context to an AI.
 This is a core practice of Data Curation.
 *   **Apex Skill:** The pinnacle of the V2V pathway, defined as "On-the-Fly Tooling."
 It is the ability to use AI not just as a tool to be used, but as a "foundry" to create bespoke tools and solutions in real-time to solve novel problems.
 *   **Artifact:** A formal, written document (e.g., project plan, requirements document, source code file) that serves as a "source of truth" for a specific part of a project.
 In the DCE workflow, artifacts are the primary medium for instructing and aligning with an AI.
+*   **Automation Bias:** The cognitive tendency for humans to over-trust and favor suggestions from automated systems, often ignoring contradictory information or failing to apply critical thinking to the system's output.
+In the V2V context, it's the dangerous trap of blindly accepting AI-generated code without rigorous validation.

 ### **C**

-*   **Citizen Architect:** A professional archetype who combines deep domain expertise with AI collaboration skills to design, build, and lead the development of complex systems.
-They act as a strategic thinker and community leader, using their talents to solve problems and contribute meaningfully to society.
+*   **Citizen Architect:** A professional archetype who combines deep domain expertise with AI collaboration skills to design, build, and lead the development of complex systems, contributing meaningfully to their community and profession.
 *   **Cognitive Apprenticeship:** A pedagogical model where an expert (human or AI) makes their internal, tacit thought processes visible to a novice.
 The V2V curriculum is built on this model, using AI to model expert workflows, provide coaching, and offer scaffolding.
 *   **Cognitive Bandwidth Tax:** A concept from behavioral science describing how financial precarity or other stressors consume mental resources, measurably reducing a person's ability to perform complex cognitive tasks.
 The "fissured workplace" imposes this tax on its data annotators.
+*   **Cognitive Bias:** A systematic pattern of deviation from norm or rationality in judgment.
+In the V2V context, this refers to the human tendency to, for example, trust a confident-sounding AI (automation bias) or interpret its output in a way that confirms one's pre-existing beliefs (confirmation bias).
+Acknowledging these biases is crucial for objective validation.
 *   **Cognitive Capital:** The collective problem-solving capacity of an individual, organization, or society.
 In the AI era, it is considered the primary strategic asset, representing the potential for innovation and adaptation.
 *   **Cognitive Security (COGSEC):** The practice of defending human perception and decision-making from online manipulation, propaganda, and deceptive information.
 It also refers to using AI modeled on human cognition to detect cybersecurity threats.
 *   **Cognitive Tutor:** An AI-powered system designed to provide personalized educational assistance.
 It models a student's knowledge, tracks their progress, and provides real-time feedback and hints to guide their learning process, mimicking a human tutor.
 *   **Context Engineering:** The discipline of designing, organizing, and optimizing the complete informational payload (context) provided to a Large Language Model (LLM) to ensure reliable and accurate performance on complex tasks.
 It is the core technical skill of the "Virtuoso."
 *   **Context Rot:** The degradation of an AI's performance over a long conversation as the context window becomes filled with irrelevant, outdated, or contradictory information, reducing the signal-to-noise ratio.
 *   **Context Window:** The finite amount of information (measured in tokens) that an LLM can "see" and process at any given time.
 Effective management of this "working memory" is a core challenge of Context Engineering.
+*   **Critical Analysis:** The disciplined process of evaluating information (particularly AI-generated output) for its accuracy, logic, security, and alignment with project goals.
+It is the core "human-in-the-loop" skill that ensures quality and reliability.
+*   **Critical Thinking:** In the V2V context, this is the essential skill of evaluating AI-generated output for its accuracy, logic, relevance, and potential flaws.
+It is the core of the "Don't Trust, Verify" principle.
 *   **Cycle:** A single, complete iteration of the development workflow within the DCE.
 A cycle includes the curated context, the user's instructions, all AI-generated responses, and the user's final decision, all of which are saved to a persistent knowledge graph.

 ### **D**